syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### progressbarBackground `string`
 {:#members:progressbarbackground}

-Specifies the background of progressbar in gantt
+Specifies the background of progressbar in Gantt

 #### Default Value: